Hans van Houwelingen

-Johannes Cornelis "Hans" van Houwelingen (born 25 March 1945, Rotterdam) is a Dutch mathematician and a professor emeritus of medical statistics at Leiden University.
+Johannes Cornelis "Hans" van Houwelingen (25 March 1945 – 14 May 2026) was a Dutch mathematician and a professor of medical statistics at Leiden University.

-Career
+Life and career

 After graduating from Utrecht University in 1968 with a major in mathematics and a minor in theoretical physics and mathematical statistics, Van Houwelingen started working at Utrecht University at the Institute for Mathematical Statistics.
 In 1969 he joined Philips.
 A year later he returned to the Institute for Mathematical Statistics.
 Van Houwelingen earned his PhD at Utrecht University in 1973; his dissertation, entitled On empirical Bayes rules for the continuous one-parameter exponential family, was supervised by Gerard Jan Leppink.
-He was appointed as a professor at Leiden University in 1986.
+He was appointed a professor at Leiden University in 1986.
+Van Houwelingen's research was focused mainly on survival analysis.

 In his retirement speech on 26 November 2008, Van Houwelingen stated that "Expecting the Unexpected is a very accurate job description for a biostatistician.
 The mission of statisticians is to anticipate what could happen and assist others in forming sensible responses.
 This mission is not limited to advising others.
 It also concerns research in their own field."
 He continued to publish as an emeritus, at least until 2024.

+Van Houwelingen died in De Bilt on 14 May 2026, at the age of 81.